Kottoz/DS-and-Algo/OOP_concepts/README.md

 y = int(7) #Initialize an instance from int class with value = 5

 #so if we need to add value of x instance to y we just do
 z = x + y
 >>> 12
 ```
+- Python’s built-in classes provide natural semantics for many operators.
+- By default, the + operator is undefined for a new class.
+- However, the author of a class may provide a definition using a technique known as operator overloading.
+- Best resource to learn more about [Operator Overloading](https://www.python-course.eu/python3_magic_methods.php).